Stocky Is Being Sunset: How Shopify Retailers Are Managing Buying and Inventory Without It

 Why This Flexible Workflow Replaces Stocky More Effectively

-Rather than forcing a single process, FAVES gives boutiques control over how inventory moves from planning to selling.
+Rather than forcing retailers into a single process, FAVES gives boutiques control over how inventory moves from planning to selling.

 Retailers gain: